CognitionHub/plugins/magento/README.md

 ## Installation
 1. Create a `CognitionHub/Mimir` directory under `app/code`.
-2. Download the contents of this repository and put it in the newly created directory(`app/code/CognitionHub/Mimir`).
+2. Download the contents of this repository and put the `CognitionHub` directory under `app/code` directory in your Magento installation.
 3. Run
 ```bash
 php bin/magento cache:flush